Hispanic and Latino Americans in politics: Voting Rights Act of 1975

 In 1975, 38th U.S. president, Gerald Ford, extended the VRA Act of 1965, to protect language minorities.
 Specifically, Section 203 of the Voting Rights Act was added to the act, which required certain states (those that have had discriminatory voting practices) to provide language assistance and translated voting materials (e.g., registration forms, ballots, instructions) to language minority groups, during elections.
 The language minority groups that were included under the provision were those that spoke Asian, American Indian, Alaska Native, or Spanish.
-Additionally, these states would need the federal governments permission to change their voting laws.
+These states would also need the federal government's permission to change their voting laws.

 States need to provide language assistance if more than 5% of the voting age is not proficient in English or more than 10,000 voting-age citizens are not proficient in English and the citizens that are limited English proficient have less than a 5th-grade education.